siberoloji/siberoloji.github.io/content/en/docs/osint/130-2024-10-17-locating-hidden-gps-data-in-osint-metadata-extraction-from-files.md

-In this blog post, we’ll explore how OSINT analysts can locate and extract hidden GPS data from various files, the tools they use, and the challenges and ethical considerations involved in this process.
+In this article, we’ll explore how OSINT analysts can locate and extract hidden GPS data from various files, the tools they use, and the challenges and ethical considerations involved in this process.